An Overview on How a Chart is Updated

 NOAA has developed a paper product that addresses the problem of manual updates to paper charts.
 A POD chart is a paper chart that is printed at the time of purchase and contains chart updates up until the time of purchase.
 For example, a mariner may have the choice of purchasing a new traditional paper chart that has an edition date one year prior to the purchase date.
 In doing so, this traditional chart must be brought up to date by manual corrections.
 If the mariner chooses to purchase a POD chart, all updates that have been published in the one year between the new edition date and the purchase date have already been applied.

 NOAA cartographers maintain a master electronic copy of every new chart edition.
 When the USCG, NGA, or Canadian Coast Guard publishes chart update information, NOAA cartographers immediately access this information electronically and apply it to its master electronic chart versions.
-These updated electronic master charts are made available to NOAA’s private partner Oceangrafix for download.
-When a participating POD chart agent anywhere in the country orders a chart, Oceangrafix prints out an updated POD chart immediately, and ships it to the agent within one day.
-Eighteen agents world-wide have their own print capability.
+These updated electronic master charts are made available to NOAA’s POD partners for download.
 POD charts will show the dates of the latest LNM and NMs applied to the chart.
 Once a mariner owns a POD chart, that chart must be updated from thereon manually.

 Updating Raster Charts